 The idea of labelling people as attention-seeking is not unique to mental illness, but it's certainly something that seems to come up an awful lot.
 The labellers might be friends and family, but unfortunately, they may also be health care providers.
 One of the labels that comes up regularly is "attention-seeking."
 Physical manifestations of mental… Continue reading The “Attention-Seeking” Label and the Stigma It Represents

 When any mental health professional is first getting started in their career, one of the things they need to do is find their therapeutic voice.
 That therapeutic voice can vary a lot from one professional to another, and there's a tendency to settle into and get very comfortable with it.
 Some people will use more… Continue reading Therapist-Speak Pet Peeves

-I saw a post about this issue on Twitter recently, and it stirred up a pretty strong reaction for me.
-A man was writing about how he'd been advocating for his child to be able to have their cell phone on the psych ward, but this was flatly denied due to ward policy.
-As a … Continue reading Cell phones on psych wards – yea or nay?
+I recently saw a tweet about the issue of cell phones on psych wards, and it stirred up a strong reaction for me.
+A man was writing about how he'd been advocating for his child to be able to have their cell phone on the psych ward, but this was flatly denied due to their… Continue reading Cell Phones on Psych Wards—Yea or Nay?

 This is a follow-up to a recent post on why I think direct-to-consumer advertising of prescription drugs is wrong This post is going to look specifically at marketing by drug companies aimed at health care professionals.
 Primarily this relationship between Big Pharma and psychiatry involves targeting physicians, since they're doing the majority of the prescribing.… Continue reading Pharma & Psychiatry: Dancing too Close?